Open accessibility options

 YOOtheme Privacy Policy

-We use YOOtheme, a Jommla!/WordPress theme and website builder, for our website.
+We use YOOtheme, a Joomla!/WordPress theme and website builder, for our website.
 The service provider is the German company YOOtheme GmbH, Hongkongstraße 8, 20457 Hamburg, Germany.
-You can learn more about the data processed through the use of YOOtheme in the privacy policy at https://yootheme.com/privacy .
+You can find more information about the data processed through the use of YOOtheme in the privacy policy at https://yootheme.com/privacy.

 Web Analytics Introduction